zinggAI/zingg/docs/running/databricks.md

 ---
 ## Running on Databricks

 The cloud environment does not have the system console for the labeller to work.
-Please refer to [Notebook based labelling](https://github.com/zinggAI/zingg/issues/79) to get the notebooks which can run on Databricks.
-This is the param array submitted through the Spark Submit Task
+Zingg is run as a Spark Submit Job along with a python ntoebook based labeler specially created to run within the Databricks cloud.

-["--class","zingg.client.Client","dbfs:/FileStore/jars/e34dca2a_84a4_45fd_a9fd_fe0e1c7e283c-zingg_0_3_0_SNAPSHOT-aa6ea.jar","--phase=findTrainingData","--conf=/dbfs/FileStore/config.json","--license=abc"]
+Please refer to [Databricks Zingg tutorial](https://medium.com/@sonalgoyal/identity-resolution-on-databricks-for-customer-360-591661bcafce) for a detailed tutorial.

 Zingg is run as a Spark Submit task with the following parameters